A Word from the Nurse

 The school nurse administers first aid only.
-She does not diagnose illnesses, but takes note of symptoms and notifies the parents of her observations.
-A student should be kept at home when ill.
-The student should have a normal temperature for 24 to 36 hours after any illness before returning to school.
+She/He does not diagnose illnesses, but takes note of symptoms and notifies the parent/guardian of her/his observations.
+We ask that children be kept at home when ill and have a normal temperature for 24-36 hours after any illness before returning to school.
 This is important for the health of the child and for the health of all children at the school.

 I am looking forward to sharing a wonderful year with you and your children!
 Please feel free to contact me at any time with any questions, concerns or suggestions.